slackapi/node-slack-sdk/docs/_packages/web_api.md

 The client allows you to customize the HTTP [`Agent`](https://nodejs.org/docs/latest/api/http.html#http_class_http_agent) used to create the connection to Slack.
-Using this option is the best way to make all requests from your app through a proxy, as is a requirement common in many corporate settings.
+Using this option is the best way to make all requests from your app through a proxy, which is a common requirement in many corporate settings.

 In order to create an `Agent` from some proxy information (such as a host, port, username, and password), you can use one of many npm packages.
 We recommend [`https-proxy-agent`](https://www.npmjs.com/package/https-proxy-agent).
 Start